Beveridgean Unemployment Gap: Unemployment gap in the United States, 1951--2019

-Next, we translate these estimates into social values of nonwork.
-The first step is to express the estimates relative to the marginal product of labor rather than earnings.
+We begin by expressing the estimates relative to the marginal product of labor rather than to earnings.
 The marginal product of labor is higher than earnings for several reasons.
-First, the wage paid by firms is usually lower than the marginal product of labor.
-In a matching model the wedge amounts to the share of workers allocated to recruiting, so the marginal product is about 3\% higher than the wage \cp[eq.~(1)]{LMS10}.
-In a monopsony model, the wedge depends on the elasticity of the labor supply, and the marginal product may be 25\% higher than the wage \cp[p.~121]{MP19}.
-Second, the wage received by workers is lower than that paid by firms because of employer-side payroll taxes, which amount to 7.7\%.
-Third, \name{MP19} discount predicted earnings by 6\% to capture the wage penalty incurred by workers who recently lost their jobs; we undo the discounting because the penalty does not seem to apply to the marginal product of labor \cp{DV11}.
-To conclude, to obtain a marginal product of labor, \name{BM15}'s earnings have to be adjusted by a factor between $1.03\times 1.077 = 1.11$ and $1.25 \times 1.077 = 1.35$, and \name{MP19}'s earnings by a factor between $1.03\times 1.077 \times 1.06 = 1.18$ and $1.25 \times 1.077 \times 1.06 = 1.43$.
-Accordingly, to obtain a value relative to the marginal product of labor, \name{BM15}'s estimates have to be adjusted by a factor between $1/1.35 = 0.74$ and $1/1.11 = 0.90$, and \name{MP19}'s estimates by a factor between $1/1.43 = 0.70$ and $1/1.18 = 0.85$.
+First, firms usually pay less than the marginal product of labor.
+In a matching model, the marginal product of labor is about $3\%$ higher than the wage \cp[equation~(1)]{LMS10}.
+In a monopsony model, the marginal product of labor may be $25\%$ higher than the wage \cp[p.~121]{MP19}.
+Second, in the United States, workers earn less than the wage paid by firms because of the $7.7\%$ employer-side payroll tax.
+Third, \name{MP19} discount predicted earnings by $6\%$ to capture the wage penalty incurred by workers who recently lost their jobs; we undo the discounting because the penalty does not apply to the marginal product of labor \cp{DV11}.
+To conclude, to obtain a marginal product of labor, \name{BM15}'s earnings must be adjusted by a factor between $1.03\times 1.077 = 1.11$ and $1.25 \times 1.077 = 1.35$, and \name{MP19}'s earnings must be adjusted by a factor between $1.03\times 1.077 \times 1.06 = 1.18$ and $1.25 \times 1.077 \times 1.06 = 1.43$.
+Accordingly, to obtain an estimate relative to the marginal product of labor, \name{BM15}'s numbers must be adjusted by a factor between $1/1.35 = 0.74$ and $1/1.11 = 0.90$, and \name{MP19}'s number must be adjusted by a factor between $1/1.43 = 0.70$ and $1/1.18 = 0.85$.